Unpaid council tax

 This allows the Council to deduct money direct from your earnings.

-- Deductions From Income Support, Job Seeker's Allowance (JSA) or Employment and Support Allowance (ESA).
+- Deductions From Income Support, Job Seeker's Allowance (JSA), Employment and Support Allowance (ESA), or Universal Credits (UC).

 This allows the Council to make fixed sum deductions from your benefit entitlement.